KatherineMichel/digital-commonplace/README.md

 https://www.twilio.com/blog/10-lessons-learned-maintaining-open-source-community | 10 Lessons I Learned From Maintaining An Open Source Community For 4 Years - Twilio

+https://tessakriesel.com/category/presentations/ | Presentations Archives | Tessa Kriesel
+https://twitter.com/tessak22/status/1309153696853368832 | Tessa Kriesel on Twitter: "The Developer Mindset is a content hub &amp; corresponding community full of insightful information about how developers think &amp; advice on how to engage with them.
+Learn more about my recent launch in this dorky video. 🤪 https://t.co/guXhhxt9Ut" / Twitter https://www.thedevelopermindset.com/open-source-vs-enterprise-developers/ | Open Source vs Enterprise Developers

 Developer Experience
 https://dev.to/samjarman/the-best-practices-for-a-great-developer-experience-dx-b3a | The Best Practices for a Great Developer Experience (DX)